 Another option is to choose a task high on the priorities list that will only take 30 minutes based on its time allocation.
 Either way, I didn’t waste time deciding what to do.
 I just got down to work.

-I hope this method helps if you are looking for a new approach to time management.
+I hope this method helps if you are looking for a new approach to effective time management techniques.
 It has certainly helped me better understand how to make the most of my time.